DirectiveAthena/Documentation/Content/Programming/AthenaColor/AthenaColor.md

 cssclass: athenacolor
 ---
 # AthenaColor
-A Python package which allows the user to use the commonly used
+A Python package which allows the user to use the commonly used HTML color names
 ## a
 ### b
 #### c